Hermine kills 2, ruins beach weekends in northward march

 Hermine rose up over the Gulf of Mexico and hit Florida on Friday as a Category 1 hurricane before weakening to a tropical storm across Georgia.

-By 8 p.m.
-Saturday, Hermine’s top sustained winds remained at 70 mph (110 kph) as it moved east-northeast at 12 mph (19 kph).
-The storm was centered about 195 miles southeast of Ocean City, Maryland.
+By 11 p.m.
+Saturday, Hermine’s top sustained winds remained at 70 mph (110 kph) as it moved east-northeast at 13 mph (20 kph).
+The storm, expected to turn northward on Sunday, was centered about 205 miles southeast of Ocean City, Maryland.

 Forecasters expected Hermine to regain hurricane force on Sunday as it travels up the coast before weakening again to a tropical storm by Tuesday.